TheAcharya/MarkerData-Website/docs/faq.md

 ## Can Marker Data's Data Set be used with other applications?

-1. Yes.
-2. All **Marker Data** files are stored in **Export Destination** folder.
-3. In each sub folders, you will find the `*.csv` file with the accompanying images auto named.
-4. You can import the `*.csv` to any application that accepts it.
+Within **Marker Data** , users have the option to export Data Set in two fundamental formats, namely `.csv` and `.tsv`.
+These exported Data Sets are located within **Export Destination** folder.
+Subsequently, users possess the flexibility to import either the `*.csv` or the `.tsv` files into any compatible application of their choice.

 ## What constitutes an optimal methodology for the nomenclature of Visual Effects Identification (VFX IDs) within a workflow?

 Every project is different.
-But you can utilise this basic example.
+But users can utilise this basic example.

 ``` VFX ID Example
 XYZ701_150_010 - COOPER APPEARS NEAR PLANET SATURN